Yaesu VX series: VX-6R

 The Yaesu VX-6R is a triple band handheld amateur radio transceiver with extensive receive coverage, and leading-edge features.
 The radio is designed to operate in extreme conditions, and is sealed at all openings to permit underwater submersion up to 1 meter (3 feet) for 30 minutes.
 A demo model at Dayton Hamvention was held underwater for 8 hours at 1 meter depth, under power, without adverse effects.
-Available accessories include remote microphones, earphones.
+Available accessories include remote microphones and earphones.